This guide is based on capacity planning for Single-Node, Cluster and VictoriaMetrics Cloud docs.

 , timestamp

-To track the Churn Rate in VictoriaMetrics, use the following query:
+To see the Churn Rate in VictoriaMetrics over last 24h use the following query:

 Ingestion Rate #

 Ingestion rate is how many time series are pulled (scraped) or pushed per second into the database.
 For example, if you scrape a service that exposes 1000 time series with an interval of 15s, the Ingestion Rate would be 1000/15 = 66 samples per second.
-The more services you scrape or the lower is scrape interval the higher would be the Ingestion Rate.
-For Ingestion Rate calculation, you need to know how many time series you pull or push and how often you save them into VictoriaMetrics.
-To be more specific, the formula is the Number Of Active Time Series / Metrics Collection Interval.
+The more services are scraped or the lower scrape interval is, the higher would be the Ingestion Rate.

-If you run the Prometheus, you can get the Ingestion Rate by running the following query:
+For Prometheus, get the Ingestion Rate by running the following query:

 sum(rate(prometheus_tsdb_head_samples_appended_total[24h]))